Background pattern

 How to remove Rivanex transdermal patches

-Gently pull one of the edges of the patch to slowly remove it from the skin.
-If there are any remaining adhesive residues on the skin, soak the area with warm water and mild soap or use baby oil to remove it.
+Gently pull one of the edges of the patch to slowly detach it from the skin.
+If there are any adhesive residues on the skin, soak the area with warm water and mild soap or use baby oil to remove it.
 Do not use alcohol or other solvents (nail polish removers or other solvents).

 Can you wear Rivanex transdermal patches when bathing, swimming, or exposing yourself to the sun?